Pobega/hackmud/scripts/README.md

 # ｓｃｒｉｐｔｓ

-## lib
-A general purpose helper library.

-## log
-A logger for hackmud scripts.

 ## npcs
 An NPC script scraper.
 Similar to dtr's ls.npcs, but uses brute forcing to figure out which scripts exist.